Disc Golf is Invented (1926).

 Modern Disc Golf History in Canada (1970).

-Disc golf play and competitions began in both Canada and the U.S. in the early to mid-1970s.
+Disc golf play and competitions began in both Canada and the U.S. in the early 1970s.

 As of 2017, there are over 7000 disc golf courses.
 Before 1975 and the invention of the disc golf target called the disc pole hole, there were only a few mapped disc golf “object” courses in the U.S. and Canada.
 In 1970, you could count the number of designed courses, using the Frisbee to play golf and objects as holes, on one hand.
 Toronto, ON, Rochester, NY, Berkeley, CA. These were the first designed object disc golf courses, all completely unaware of the other’s existence.